2023 Annual Notice Regarding CPE Record

 All other information is released only with the student’s written, signed, dated consent specifying which records are being disclosed, to whom, and for what limited purpose.

-Students can restrict or opt out of release of directory information by giving a written and signed memo to our ACPE Certified Educator.
+Students can restrict or opt out of the release of directory information by giving a written and signed a memo to our ACPE Certified Educator.

 2. Student Record

 CPE of Central California defines a student record as any record (Paper, electronic, video, audio, bio-metric, etc.) directly related to the student from which the student’s identity can be recognized.
 Our student records are maintained by our ACPE Certified Educator or a person acting on behalf of CPE of Central California.

 A copy of the ACPE Certified Educator’s evaluation report will be given to the student.
 The supervisor’s evaluation, the student’s evaluation, the Use of Clinical Materials Consent Form, and the ACPE application face sheet are part of the student record.

 3. Records Management

 CPECC will keep student records for at least ten (10) years in CPE of Central California.
 These records shall not be open to anyone outside the ACPE Center except with the student’s written request unless the release of the information would protect the health or safety of the student or others and for the purpose of accreditation or complaint review or as required for legal processes.
 After ten years, CPECC may destroy the student's record except for the Use of Clinical Materials Consent Form and a face sheet with identification information.

 If and when our ACPE program closes, the Assigned Accreditation Commissioner arranges the secure storage of all student records of closed programs.
 The Accreditation Commission Chair and ACPE office will be informed of the record’s location.